dermayank/MongoDb-Tutorial/README.md

 `>show collections`	displays the list of all the available collections

-`>db.COLLECTION_NAME.drop()` drops the collection with the name as COLLECTION_NAME
+`>db.ct_name.drop()` drops the collection with the name as *ct_name*

 ---

 ### Insertion

-`>db.COLLECTION_NAME.insert(document)`  inserts the document into the collection COLLECTION_NAME.
+`>db.ct_name.insert(document)`  inserts the document into the collection *ct_name*.
 We can pass a single document or an array of document in a query. 											\_id is optional, but is specifed must be unique for every document.

-		**Example of single document insertion in mongodb**
+		Example of single document insertion in mongodb
 		```
 			   >db.mycol.insert({
 				   _id: ObjectId(7df78ad8902c),